Acquisition financing: a comprehensive guide for business growth

 7. Leveraged buyout (LBO)

-Usually, more mature companies are involved in LBO financing deals because they have a solid business’s assets base, consistently produce significant operating cash flows, and require less equity capital.
+That’s why more mature companies are usually involved in LBO financing deals because they have a solid business assets base, consistently produce significant operating cash flows, and require less equity capital.
 The main goal of a leveraged buyout is to force businesses to generate consistent cash flows sufficient to pay off their debts.

 8. Seller financing